jiamiwen/jiamiwen.github.io/_pages/about.md

 <br>
 I am also interning at [Ant Group](https://www.antgroup.com/), specializing in practical fully homomorphic encryption.

-Before (Dec 2023 - Mar 2025), I was a CSC Visiting Ph.D. student at the [University of Wollongong (UOW)](http://uow.edu.au/), where I was hosted by [Willy ](https://scholars.uow.edu.au/willy-susilo)[Susilo](https://sites.google.com/view/willy-susilo) and was fortunate to study with the [iC$^2$](https://www.uow.edu.au/engineering-information-sciences/research/institute-cybersecurity-cryptology/).
+Before (Dec 2023 - Mar 2025), I was a CSC Visiting Ph.D. student at the [University of Wollongong (UOW)](http://uow.edu.au/), Australia.
+I was hosted by [Willy ](https://scholars.uow.edu.au/willy-susilo)[Susilo](https://sites.google.com/view/willy-susilo) and was fortunate to study with the [iC$^2$](https://www.uow.edu.au/engineering-information-sciences/research/institute-cybersecurity-cryptology/).
 <br>
 Before (Sep 2016 - Jun 2020), I completed my B.Sc. in Mathematics, also at Wuhan University.